opengisch/QFieldCloud/README.md

 You can use either the integrated `minio` object storage, or use an external provider (e. g.
 S3) with versioning enabled.
 Check the corresponding `STORAGE_*` environment variables for more info.

+## Collaboration

+Contributions welcome!

+Any PR including the `[WIP]` should be:
+- able to be checked-out without breaking the stack;
+- the specific feature being developed/modified should testable locally (does not mean it should work correctly).

 ## Resources

 -   [QField Cloud "marketing" page](https://qfield.cloud)